A life makeover might be what you need if you feel:

 - fix what you don’t like

-- and design a 30-day realistic plan to get closer to your goals.
+- and design a 30-day realistic plan to change your life for the better.

 You’ll have a clear and realistic roadmap to your goals by the end of it.

-This beginner-friendly course is designed with the right balance of autonomy and hand-holding; you’ll feel like I’m there with you but also have the freedom to come up with your own answers.
+This beginner-friendly workbook is designed with the right balance of autonomy and hand-holding; you’ll feel like I’m there with you but also have the freedom to come up with your own answers.